HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 ```

 ### Asset Labeling:
-1. All assets (templates, partials, modules, module settings, theme settings) should include a label and the label should be sentence case per [HubSpot's style guide](https://tools.hubteamqa.com/ui-library/styles/voice-and-tone).
+1. All assets (templates, partials, modules, module settings, theme settings) should include a label and the label should use sentence casing.
 2. Template names should omit the word `page` in their file names or their related assets/code _unless_ it is the `Landing page` template.
 ```
-Good Example:
+****Good Example:**
 home.html

-Bad Example:
+Bad Example:**
 home-page.html
 ```

+---

 ## Module Structure: